Is this topic for you?

 Colon polyps are very common.
 If they are found early, usually through routine screening tests, they can be removed before they turn into cancer.

 What are the symptoms?

-does not cause symptoms until after it has begun to spread.
+Colorectal cancer usually doesn't cause symptoms until after it has started to spread.
 See your doctor if you have any of these symptoms:

 - Pain in your belly

 - Blood in your stool or very dark stools

-- A change in your bowel habits, such as more frequent stools or a feeling that your bowels are not emptying
+- A change in your bowel habits, such as more frequent stools or a feeling that your bowels are not emptying completely

 How is colorectal cancer diagnosed?

 Sometimes another test, such as a sigmoidoscopy (say "sig-moy-DAW-skuh-pee"), is used to diagnose colorectal cancer.

 How is it treated?